WalkerYF/learn_openmp/HW3/report.md

 ### 题目

 Consider a simple loop that calls a function dummy containing a programmable delay.All invocations of the function are independent of the others.
-Partition this loop across four threads using static, dynamic, and guided scheduling.
-Document the result of this experiment as the delay within the dummy function becomes large.
+Partition this loop across four threads using static, dynamic, and guided scheduling. scheduling.
+Use different parameters for static and guided scheduling.Document the result of this experiment as the delay within the dummy function becomes large.

 ### 题目分析